W4RH4WK/crap/slides/techniques_slides.md

 ---

 - Go through each module
-  - Critically think about its tasks
+  - Think critically about its tasks
   - How can it be realised?
   - What problems could emerge?
   - How does data flow through this module?

 ## Solution Specification

-- Document fully describing the solution
+- Document, fully describing the solution
 - May contain lots of details
 - Needs to communicate the big picture
 - Consider it a guide for implementing